 - Premium Outdoor Glossy Vinyl

 I was feeling a bit overwhelmed while I was taking all that in.
-Then I opened the box for just the Cricut Explore Air 2 machine to see everything that was inside.
+Then I opened the box that the machine came in to see everything that was inside.

 I was so happy when the contents of the box were so simple and straightforward!
 Here's what comes with the standard Cricut Explore Air 2: